-“The basic difference between an ordinary man and a warrior is that a warrior takes everything as a challenge while an ordinary man takes everything as a blessing or a curse.” ― Carlos Castaneda
+“The difference between an ordinary man and a warrior is a warrior takes everything as a challenge while an ordinary man takes everything as a blessing or a curse.” ― Carlos Castaneda

 “The psychotic drowns in the same waters in which the mystic swims with delight.” ― Joseph Campbell, Psychology of the Future: Lessons from Modern Consciousness Research

 “I believe in mysticism, with an interior goal, and you are your own temple and your own priest.
 I don’t believe anymore in religions, because you see today there are religious wars, prejudice, false morals, and the woman is despised.
 Religion is too old now; it’s from another century, it’s not for today.” ― Alejandro Jodorowsky

 Mysticism is the underlying premise for myths.
 That’s the problem.
 Organized religion substitutes myth for mysticism.
 They are not the same thing.
 Mysticism is about exploring and gaining inner knowledge, whereas the myths of organized religion are just stories, legends, and cultural folklore.
 Religion uses myths to make customers.
 Are you one?

 What is a Modern Mystic?